wp-plugins/orbisius-child-theme-creator/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Added a quick fix to use file modification time for the css and js assets.

 = 1.0.8 =
 * Tested with WP 3.7.1
 * Added New File and Delete operations for Theme Editor #1 (left)